The Universe (how it really works!)

 If a mass is large enough, its core pressure will exceed the coupling ratio in its innermost atoms forcing two neutrons to make contact, initiating their unnatural decay and releasing their stored energy.

-The minimum mass (mᵤ) required to achieve this condition is >4.7E+48kg, this is therefore the minimum mass of the universe, and relates to >2.8E+75 proton-electron pairs and neutrons.
+The minimum mass (mᵁ) required to achieve this condition is >4.7E+48kg, this is therefore the minimum mass of the universe, and relates to >2.8E+75 proton-electron pairs and neutrons.

 This explosive chain reaction has become known as the 'Big-Bang', which probably released more than 7.37E+60 Joules of neutron energy.

-Because fusion was possible inside the ultimate body, we can postulate that its average density was similar to the heaviest elements; e.g. Uranium; ρᵤ ≈ 19,000 kg/m³
+Because fusion was possible inside the ultimate body, we can postulate that its maximum [average] density was similar to that of the heaviest stable elements; e.g. lead; ρ < 11,000 kg/m³, which would result in a gravitational acceleration at its surface ≈ 1.464E+08 times greater than at the surface of our own planet.

 Universal Period